Manga artist

+A manga artist, also known as a mangaka (漫画家), is a comic artist who writes and/or illustrates manga.

 Most manga artists study at an art college or manga school or take on an apprenticeship with another artist before entering the industry as a primary creator.
 More rarely a manga artist breaks into the industry directly, without previously being an assistant.
 For example, Naoko Takeuchi, author of Sailor Moon, won a Kodansha Manga Award contest and manga pioneer Osamu Tezuka was first published while studying an unrelated degree, without working as an assistant.

 A manga artist will rise to prominence through recognition of their ability when they spark the interest of institutions, individuals or a demographic of manga consumers.
 For example, there are contests which prospective manga artist may enter, sponsored by manga editors and publishers.
 This can also be accomplished through producing a one-shot.
 While sometimes a stand-alone manga, with enough positive reception it can be serialized in a weekly, monthly, or quarterly format.
 They are also recognized for the number of manga they run at any given moment.

 Etymology

 The original Japanese word can be broken down into two parts: manga (漫画) and ka (家).

 The manga corresponds to the medium of art the artist uses: comics, or Japanese comics, depending on how the term is used inside or outside Japan.

 The -ka (家) suffix implies a degree of expertise and traditional authorship.
-For example, this term would not be applied to a writer creating a story which is then handed over to a manga artist for drawing.
+For example, the term mangaka would not be applied to a writer creating a story which is then handed over to a manga artist for drawing.
 The Japanese term for such a writer of comics is gensakusha (原作者).

-In a 2010 message Japan Cartoonists Association chairman, Takashi Yanase says: "[w]hile Japan is often said to be world's cartoon kingdom, not a few people will surely be wondering what exactly the Japanese mean by the term 'cartoon'.
+In 2009, 5,300 mangaka were honored with a title published in bound volume in Japan.
+In a 2010 message, Japan Cartoonists Association chairman, Takashi Yanase says: "[w]hile Japan is often said to be the world's cartoon kingdom, not a few people will surely be wondering what exactly the Japanese mean by the term 'cartoon'.
 Unfortunately, there is no hard-and-fast definition that can be offered, since the members of this association lay claim to an extensive variety of works."

 Becoming a manga artist

-Traditionally in order to become a manga artist, one would need to send their work into a competition held by various publishing companies.
+Traditionally, in order to become a manga artist, one would need to send their work into a competition held by various publishing companies.
 If they won their work would be published and they would be assigned an editor and officially "debut" as a manga artist.
 Nowadays there are many self-published manga artists on the internet posting their work on websites.
 It is possible for these manga artists' works to be officially picked up by a publishing company, such as Shueisha.
 For example, One-Punch Man started off as a webcomic before Shueisha began publishing a manga remake on Tonari No Young Jump.